 However, if the animal is under the control of a facility, such as a shelter or zoo, or if it is owned by a government entity, those parties may be held liable based on their level of control and knowledge.
 For government or zoo-owned wild animals, negligence must be proven.
 Contact True Law Firm to discuss the specifics of the case and identify liabilities.

-Contact True Law Firm in San Antonio
+Why Choose True Law Firm in San Antonio

 True Law Firm is more than just a legal practice; we are lawyers who genuinely care about you and your pursuit of justice.
 With our aggressive approach to litigation and negotiation, we’re dedicated to advocating for the best possible outcomes in every case.
 If you’ve been a dog bite victim, schedule a consultation with our dog bite attorneys in San Antonio to discuss your case and take the first step toward securing the compensation and justice you deserve.